JoJo’s World: Big River Grille Review

 For dessert, the group gets the Chocolate Confusion, a chocolate mousse layered between Oreo-brownie cake.
 Kevin says it tastes freezer burned and like it comes from Carvel.

-In the overall assessment of the restaurant, Kevin starts off by saying that since it’s better to say nothing if you can’t say something good, he can’t say much at all then.
+In the overall assessment of the restaurant, Kevin starts off by saying that since it’s better to say nothing if you can’t say something good, he can’t say much at all.
 Farris says he would never come back there.
 Matt comments that it’s not only the worst restaurant at Disney World, it may be the worst restaurant in the Orlando area.
 JoJo rates it a 2.3 out of 5.

 by Angela Tortelli